pravega/pravega/docs/metrics.md

 * createStatsLogger(): Creates and returns a StatsLogger instance, which is used to retrieve a metric and do metric insertion and collection in Pravega code.

 ## 1.2.
 Example for starting a Metric service
-This example is from file io.pravega.service.server.host.ServiceStarter.
+This example is from file io.pravega.segmentstore.server.host.ServiceStarter.
 It starts Pravega service and a Metrics service is started as a sub service.
 ```
 public final class ServiceStarter {
     ...